opendevstack/PMC/governance.md

 A committer who shows an above-average level of contribution to the project, particularly with respect to its strategic direction and long-term health, may be nominated to become a member of the PMC.
 This role is described below.

 ### Project Management Committee

-The project management committee consists of those individuals identified as ‘project owners’ on the development site.
-The PMC has additional responsibilities over and above those of a committer.
-These responsibilities ensure the smooth running of the project.
-PMC members are expected to review code contributions, participate in strategic planning, approve changes to the governance model and manage the copyrights within the project outputs.

-### Project Management Committee